 The revolving and non-revolving debt fall further into secured and unsecured debt.

-A secured debt is one that has security, guarantee, or any other type of collateral.
+A secured debt has security, a guarantee, or any other type of collateral.
 If the borrower isn’t able to repay the loan then the lender seizes the collateral to recover the loan.
 Collateral can be a house, property, land, gold, bank account, or any other.

 While unsecured debts are given to borrowers with no collateral.
 There is no security, that’s why interest rates are also higher.
-They’re normally given on the basis of how much credit score a borrower has.
+They’re normally given based on how much credit score a borrower has.
 The higher the credit score is, the more money he/she can borrow and get lower interest rates with less effort.